A Matter of Balance Workshop

 If you, or a senior you know, are having trouble paying for an essentially needed item or service, options are available.
-Friendship Centers of Emmet County, Council on Aging, has recently received a grant in support of the Senior Essential Needs Fund.
-This grant through the Oleson Foundation will provide some assistance to meet emergency needs for seniors, age 60 and older, residing in Emmet County.
+Friendship Centers of Emmet County, Council on Aging, has recently received grants from the Bay Harbor Foundation, the Department of Health and Human Services, and the Petoskey-Harbor Springs Area Community Foundation for support of the Senior Essential Needs Fund.
+This program provides some assistance to meet emergency needs for seniors, age 60 and older, residing in Emmet County.
 If you need help with health related expenses, medications not covered by an insurance plan, safety and welfare needs, or even emergency home repairs, please call (231) 347-3211 or toll-free at (888) 347-0369.

 Like us on Facebook.